lewysDavies/Java-Probability-Map/README.md

 String random = pm.get();
 ```
 # Output / Behaviour Demonstration
-Running Test.java demonstrates correct probability in the selection.
+Running Test.java with 1000 total selects demonstrates correct probability in the selection.
 As selection is down to chance, values will obviously vary slightly.
 Bellow is a typical run:
 ```
 A had a probability of 0.38% and was selected 0.39%
 B had a probability of 0.38% and was selected 0.38%